 Contract Management Software

-As you consider contract management systems, you may encounter the question of open source or proprietary software solutions.
+As you consider contract lifecycle management software, you may encounter the question of open source or proprietary software solutions.
 These types of systems offer different advantages and disadvantages when it comes to cost, flexibility, support, and other considerations.
 You will need to take your organization’s priorities and resources into account to decide what is best for your needs.
 We’ll go over some of the main pros and cons of open source software to help you determine whether it is a viable option for your organization.

 What Is Open Source Software?